AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 5. Play the previous or next video in the list.

     You can call the `moveToPrev` method to play the previous video or call the `moveToNext` method to play the next video.
-Example:
+Sample code:

     ```
     // Play the next video.
 Note: This method is valid only for URL-based playback.
 The method is invalid for VID-based playback.